JadedEric/tangent-ng/README.md

 It should also be easy to find employees.

 Lastly, a logged in user should be able to view their full profile.

+# Design Considerations

+The original requirements was to use **webpack** to boilerplate the AngularJS application, however, I decided to scaffold the application manually by hand, in order to build the UI out the way I had been invisioning in my head.

+As part of the original requirements, using ES6, I also decided to build the application out using TypeScript, a superset of JavaScript, as this is something I am extremely familiar with.
+It also allows for some interesting development using AngularJS.

+# Unit Testing

+Originally I wanted to implement Jasmine unit tests, but I ran out of time.
+I will continue working on the library over the next couple of days, including the Jasmine tests as I go.

+# License

+MIT